stevedep/testnbdev_steve/README.md

-Finding your token:
+## Getting your token

-Navigate to your personal Settings
+> Finding your token:> > Navigate to your personal Settings
+>

-Click Apps  in the left sidebar
+> Click Apps  in the left sidebar
+>

-Click Generate  to create your API token
+> Click Generate  to create your API token
+>

-Click Copy  to copy the key to your clipboard
+> Click Copy  to copy the key to your clipboard

 ```python
 DemoCU = CUS.CU('pk_42327425_NPYWMF9GG6AQY7OZF36QRXL8XXXS65J7')